ShanonPearce/ASH-Toolset/README.md

    - Seminar rooms
    - Studios
    - Tatami room
-2. Select spatial resolution from below options.
+2. (‘Filter & Dataset export’ tab only) Select spatial resolution from below options.
 Increasing resolution will increase number of source directions available but will also increase processing time and dataset size.
 Low' is recommended unless additional directions or SOFA export is required.
    - Low: Elevation angles ranging from -30 to 30 degrees in 15 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in varying steps.
    - Medium: Elevation angles ranging from -45 to 45 degrees in 15 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in varying steps.
    - High: Elevation angles ranging from -50 to 50 degrees (WAV export) or -60 to 60 degrees (SOFA export) in 5 degree steps.
 Azimuth angles ranging from 0 to 360 degrees in 5 degree steps.